List of Madagascar (franchise) characters: Brodney

 Prince Brodney (voiced by Rob Paulsen) is an aye-aye and King Julien's adoptive brother.
 He was purchased and adopted by Prince Barty and Princess Julienne after King Julien demanded a younger brother from them.
 Brodney is timid and socially anxious, often spraying his musk when nervous.
 When it's discovered Brodney is actually older than King Julien, he becomes king despite not wanting to.
 Discovering he can't be king if he marries a non-royal, he tries to do so, but fails.
 Barty and Julienne try to dispose of him to get King Julien reinstated, but Brodney is rescued by Julien.
 Mort introduces Brodney to a female aye-aye named Bronda, whom he marries making Julien the king again.

 Hans

 Hans (voiced by Bill Fagerbakke) is an undead lemur who was once the Lemur Kingdom's best athlete.
-King Julien planned to have Hans represent the kingdom in the Jungle Games, only to discover Hans has been crushed to death by his numerous trophies.
+King Julien planned to have Hans represent the kingdom in the Jungle Games, only to discover Hans has been pinned under and crushed to death by his numerous trophies.
 Dr. S and Nurse Phantom resurrect Hans as a zombie so he can compete in the games, but he is disqualified after the first event.
 As a result of his resurrection, Hans is unable to speak, and rather just constantly screams in agony.
 He can also remove any of his limbs from his body to no ill effect.
 Mort becomes close friends with Hans, caring for him almost as much as he does for King Julien.
 In Exiled, its revealed Hans married another zombie lemur and has two children with her.